Atrijo11/F1-Wiki/README.md

 # React + Vite

+Create a React Porject using Vite to get the node modules

+Also make sure to install Tailwind CSS for the same

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: